Glacier Bay Basin

 Glacier Bay Basin in southeastern Alaska, in the United States, encompasses the Glacier Bay and surrounding mountains and glaciers, which was first proclaimed a U.S. National Monument on February 25, 1925, and which was later, on December 2, 1980, enlarged and designated as the Glacier Bay National Park and Preserve under the Alaska National Interest Lands Conservation Act, covering an area of 3,283,000 acre.
 In 1986, UNESCO declared an area of 57,000 acre within a World Biosphere Reserve.
 This is the largest UNESCO protected biosphere in the world.
 In 1992, UNESCO included this area as a part of a World Heritage site, extending over an area of 24,300,000 acre which also included the Wrangell-St. Elias National Park, Kluane National Park (Canada) and Tatshenshini-Alsek Park (Canada).
 Part of the National Park is also designated a Wilderness area covering 2,658,000 acre.

 Current glaciers cover an area 1,375 mi2 and accounts for 27% of the Park area.
 Up until the early 1700s the area was a large single glacier of solid ice.
 It has since retreated and evolved into the largest protected water area park in the world.
 Glacier Bay, on the Gulf of Alaska, was known as the Grand Pacific Glacier, about 4,000 ft thick and around 20 mi in width.
 Over the last 200 years the glaciers have retreated, exposing 65 mi of ocean, and in this process left 20 separate other glaciers in its trail.
 In 1890, the name "Glacier Bay" as such was given to the bay by Captain Lester A. Beardslee of the U.S. Navy.
 It was first proclaimed a U.S. National Monument on February 25, 1925, by President Calvin Coolidge.

 The Glacier Bay has many branches, inlets, lagoons, islands, and channels that holds prospects for scientific exploration and visual treat.
 Thus, the area is popular as a cruise ship destination during summer season.
 However, there are restrictions imposed by the National Park Service on the numbers of vessels that can operate in a day to 2 cruise ships, 3 tour boats, 6 charter vessels, and 25 private vessels.
 The bay received an average of about 443,975 recreational visitors annually from 2012 to 2021, with 89,768 visitors in 2021.
-According to a tourism score, the best time to visit Glacier Bay National Park and Preserve is from mid July to mid August for activities in warm weather.